arielsalminen/TinyNav.js/README.md

         ul { display: none }
     }

-NOTE: You should probably add `js` class for `<html>` with javascript and use that in CSS when hiding the normal navigation so that navigation is still accessible if someone is browsing the site JavaScript disabled.
-Example:
+NOTE ABOUT JAVASCRIPT: If you worry how this will work when JS is disabled, then I suggest you to add class `js` for `<html>` with javascript and use that in CSS when hiding the normal navigation so that the navigation is still accessible if someone is browsing the site JavaScript disabled.
+Like this:

     JS:
     $('html').addClass('js');

     CSS:
     @media screen and (max-width: 600px) {
         .js .tinynav { display: block }
         .js ul { display: none }